-This chocolate babka is a real treat and pretty simple to make.
-The light, fluffy egg bread is twisted with a layer of chocolate and is a true work of art.
+In this chocolate babka recipe, light and fluffy brioche bread is twisted with a layer of chocolate.
+There’s nothing like a slice of this true work of art!

-Chocolate babka is a sweet braided brioche bread.
-It’s made by rolling a yeasted dough with a chocolate filling and then braiding the pieces together.
-Once baked, babka is tender, buttery, and makes for a beautiful presentation.
-Although Jewish in heritage, you’ll find this bread eaten all over Europe.
+Chocolate babka is a sweet braided brioche bread filled with a chocolate sauce.
+It is made by rolling a yeasted dough with a chocolate filling and then braiding the pieces together.
+Once baked, babka is tender, buttery, and is simply beautiful.
+It’s most often eaten as a dessert, either warm or cold.

 How to Make Chocolate Babka from Scratch